qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

 Configure the georeferencer
 ...........................

-* You can define whether you want to show GCP coordiniates and/or IDs.
+* You can define whether you want to show GCP coordinates and/or IDs.
 * As residual units, pixels and map units can be chosen.
 * For the PDF report, a left and right margin can be defined and you can also set the paper size for the PDF map.